mumanchu/TMC22xxDriver/README.md

 <a name="advantages"></a>
 ## Advantages of This Library

 There are already many TMC2209 libraries for Arduinos.
-So just to confuse you, I've released another one.
+So just to confuse you, we've released another one.

 This one is part of a Stepper Motor Control Library suite which is being released in stages. `MultiTimerSAMD` and `OptimizedGPIO` are already available.
 Next will be the `MiniStepper` library for STEP/DIR control (but until then you can use any of the many STEP/DIR libraries).

 In addition:
-- This library supports _all_ the TMC chip's features
+- This library supports _all_ the TMC chip's features (most libraries do not).
-- Has useful comments in the source code to help understand each method, although you'll still need to read the 80-page data sheet :-(
+- It has useful comments in the source code to help understand each method, although you'll still need to read the 80-page data sheet :-(
 - Detects and reports communications errors, with an error count.
 This is useful in "noisy" environments where high currents are being switched.
-- Uses the chip's received message counter `IFCOUNT` to validate communications (this has not been implemented in any other libraries)
+- Uses the chip's received message counter `IFCOUNT` to validate communications.
+This has not been implemented in any other libraries.
-- Fast look-up table CRC calculation and byte reversal using `__asm__` instructions
+- Fast look-up table CRC calculation and byte reversal using `__asm__` instructions.
-- Provides commissioning routines for RMS current calculations based on algorithms in the data sheet
+- Provides commissioning routines for RMS current calculations based on algorithms in the data sheet.
-- Works together with the `MiniStepper` library, and should work with any other STEP/DIR library
+- Works together with the `MiniStepper` library, and should work with any other STEP/DIR library.
-- Supports [One Time Programming (OTP)](#otp), but it's patched out for safety because it can only be programmed once
+- Supports [One Time Programming (OTP)](#otp) (but it's patched out for safety because it can only be programmed once).
 - Additional `DEBUG` mode validation:
 	- detects writes to read-only registers and reads of write-only registers
 	- read-after-write validation of read/write registers